krancour/brignext/PROPOSAL.md

 1. The UX must be both simplified and improved while striving to remain recognizable and comfortable for experienced Brigade users.

-1. Security must be improved beyond the status quo.
+1. Security and reliability must be improved beyond the Brigade 1.x status quo.

-1. Product evaluation (aka "tire kicking") / local use for development must not be onerous.
+1. Product evaluation (aka "tire kicking") / local use for development must not become onerous.
     1. For any new dependencies, a default Brigade installation must provision _free, in-cluster instances running in configurations that limit resource use_.
 Documentation may offer guidance on optimizing installations for